 As of December 31, 2021, we had \$57.5 million of federal and \$395.4 million of state net operating loss, or NOLs, that may be available to offset future taxable income.
 A portion of the federal NOL carryforwards begin to expire in 2035 and the state NOL carryforwards begin to expire in 2035, if not utilized.
 Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
-As a result, our ability to use our pre-change tax attributes and other pre-change tax attributes to offset to limitation.
+As a result, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset post-change net operating loss carryforwards and other pre-change tax attributes.